The Battle Is On!

 They live in deep and persistent poverty which is a chronic state characterized by multiple, serious challenges that can include addiction, disabilities, chronic illness like asthma or homelessness.
 All of these can stand in the way of their being able to hold down a job.
 And it’s a place where they can get stuck, generation after generation, where their is no safety net to move them up and out.
 They are the most difficult group to reach and there are no easy solutions.
 They also are not the focus of major antipoverty efforts.

-In 2017, more than 500 people will experience an episode of homelessness, including people with mental and physical disabilities, substance abuse problems, unemployment, and domestic violence, which are all inextricably linked to homelessness and deep poverty.
+In 2017, more than 500 people will experience an episode of homelessness, including people with mental and physical disabilities, substance abuse problems, unemployment, lack of affordable housing, and domestic violence.
 People experiencing an episode of homelessness can be divided into three distinct segments: able; unable; and resistive.

 On any given day in San Angelo, there are over 5000 people living in deep and persiatant poverty.
 They are the ones who are the most vulnerable, the most powerless, the most voiceless and those excluded by society.